-On 26 May, HCSS Director of Research Dr Tim Sweijs participated in a panel discussion at SmallSat Europe 2026 on the lessons from Ukraine for Europe’s future space and defence posture.
-The session explored how the war has reshaped thinking on commercial space integration, military procurement and the growing convergence between space and defence.
+On 26 May, HCSS director of research Dr. Tim Sweijs participated in a panel at SmallSat Europe 2026, discussing the lessons from the war in Ukraine for Europe’s future space and defence posture.
+The session explored how the conflict has reshaped thinking on commercial space integration, military procurement and the growing convergence between space and defence.

 Background and context:

-Four years after Russia’s full-scale invasion, Ukraine has become the clearest example yet of how space capabilities influence modern warfare.
-The conflict demonstrated that commercial satellite services are no longer a supporting asset but a critical component of military operations and national resilience.
+Four years into Russia’s full-scale invasion, the war in Ukraine has become a clear example of how space capabilities influence modern warfare.
+Commercial satellite services are no longer a supporting asset but a critical component of military operations and national resilience.

 Even before Russian troops crossed the border in February 2022, a cyberattack on Viasat’s KA-SAT network disrupted communications across Ukraine and parts of Europe.
-In the years that followed, commercial providers played an increasingly central role.
-Starlink enabled battlefield communications, while companies such as ICEYE, Maxar and Planet provided imagery and intelligence that supported situational awareness, targeting and damage assessment.
+In the subsequent years, commercial providers played an increasingly central role.
+Starlink enabled battlefield communications, and companies such as ICEYE, Maxar and Planet provided imagery and intelligence that supported situational awareness, targeting and damage assessment.

-At the same time, the war exposed significant vulnerabilities.
+The war also exposed significant vulnerabilities.
 Russian electronic warfare repeatedly disrupted satellite-dependent systems, while the dual-use nature of commercial space assets raised new questions about ownership, control and legal status during conflict.
 Russia’s designation of Western commercial satellites supporting Ukraine as potential military targets highlighted the growing strategic importance of these systems.

 Moderated by Ruchi Nema (Co-Founder and CEO, Space Exchange Global), Tim Sweijs joined a panel alongside Khrystyna Holynska (Policy Researcher, RAND) and Lina Pohl (Research Fellow and Relations Officer for Germany and Austria at the European Space Policy Institute).
 The discussion examined what the Ukraine experience means for governments, defence organisations, industry and investors shaping the future of European space capabilities.